Apr 13, 2020 — Apr 29, 2020

 Traveling the ancient Silk Road connecting East and West, encounter a mélange of culture and religion, art and architecture.
 On this exciting 17-day small group journey, relish the exotic – embracing the humanity shared with the welcoming people of Central Asia.
 Discover the showpiece Turkmen capital, Ashgabat, and explore the UNESCO archaeological sites of Nisa and Kunya-Urgench.
 A tour of Khiva’s “inner city,” another UNESCO site, uncovers this Uzbek city’s storied past.
 In ancient Buhkara, watch silk weavers at work and enjoy a traditional meal in a Sufi miniaturist’s home.
 Board a jeep for a thrilling overnight desert excursion, stopping to see Bronze Age petroglyphs, then ride camels and overnight at a yurt camp.
 Legendary Samarkand reveals its treasures during a three-night stay, followed by exploration of Uzbekistan’s fascinating capital, Tashkent, with its ancient Quran.
 Spend a day touring Russian-accented Almaty, ascending a mountain for panoramic views and a farewell dinner.
 Accompanied by Norm Olsen, former Senior United States Foreign Service Officer, we will add several special Council briefings to the itinerary.

-From $6,944 including air from Boston, New York, or Washington, D.C. (other gateways available)
+From $6,944 including air from Boston, New York, or Washington, D.C. (other gateways available).
+Wait List Only.

 Click here to contact the Travel department for more information on this tour